PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "That's not true.
 That can't be true!
 Why there's got to be heroes.
 Who else would look out for the poor and the unfortunate?"

-"The poor and the unfortunate either look out for themselves, or, well, then they're really poor and unfortunate."
+"The poor and the unfortunate either look out for themselves, or well, then they're really poor and unfortunate."

 "That's terrible.
 That's the most awful thing I've ever heard."